Volume 8 - Worship in the Hungry Rainforest - The Life and Adventures of Sir Edelbert Spore

 “You all will wait here on guard.”
 Edelbert needlessly told his golems.
 “I hope to be back by end of turn.”

 The challenge facing the caster was how to scale a mountain so steep it was cliff.
-Flight was the obvious answer, but he had just never gotten the hang of that Weirdomanacy.
+Flight was the obvious answer, but he had just never quite gotten the hang of that Weirdomanacy.

 His feet would stay on the ground he knew.
 As a Dirtamancer he possessed an unlisted “minor” mountain capability like his unlisted tunnel capability but to a lesser degree.
 Basically, his move did not go down, but he did not gain terrain bonuses to most of his actions the way a true Mountain Capable unit would.
 Only his casting gained bonuses here.